failsafe-lib/failsafe/README.md

 #### Execution Cancellation

-Failsafe supports cancellation and optional interruption of asynchronous executions:
+Failsafe supports cancellation and optional interruption of executions.
+Cancellation and interruption can be triggered by a [Timeout](#timeouts) or through an async execution result:

 ```java
 Future<Connection> future = Failsafe.with(retryPolicy).getAsync(this::connect);
 future.cancel(shouldInterrupt);
 ```

-The `shouldInterrupt` argument indicates whether the cancellation should be *non-interrupting* or *interrupting*.

-Executable code can cooperate with a *non-interrupting* cancellation by checking `ExecutionContext.isCancelled()`:
+Executions can cooperate with a *non-interrupting* cancellation by checking `ExecutionContext.isCancelled()`:

 ```java
 Failsafe.with(timeout).getAsync(ctx -> {